Frequently asked questions

 This depends on the nature of the arrangement with your agent.
 In most arrangements, the legal obligation to ensure compliance rests with the landlord as the property owner, not the agent.
 Many landlords who use agents choose to maintain their own compliance register in LLCR as an independent record.

 A spreadsheet can record information, but it does not actively monitor that information, apply compliance logic to it, or alert you when something requires attention.
-LLCR calculates a compliance status for each property, generates reminders automatically, maintains a structured audit trail, provides a document vault, and is structured around the actual compliance framework applicable to UK residential landlords.
+LLCR calculates a compliance status for each property, generates reminders automatically, maintains a structured audit trail, lets you attach certificate evidence on every plan (with the general Document Vault on Pro), and is structured around the actual compliance framework applicable to UK residential landlords.

 Compliance requirements